ERNICommunity/Learning-Quarkus/docs/2-Web-API.md

 quarkus ext add io.quarkus:quarkus-rest-jackson
 ```

+See the [REST guide](https://quarkus.io/guides/rest) for more detailed information.

 # Defining endpoints
 Since Quarkus relies on JAX-RS definitions, all usual annotations can be used.
 Excerpt: